-- All adults in school have a duty to challenge bullying (including HBT bullying and language) report bullying as soon as possible to the class teacher/headteacher, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying. - Senior staff have overall responsibility for ensuring that the antibullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and wellbeing of all young people. - Parents/carers have a responsibility to look out for signs of bullying (e.g. distress, feigning illness, lack of concentration).
-Parents and carers should support their child to report the bullying.

-- Parents/carers should report bullying to the school either by phone, their child's individual channel, email or in person to either the class teacher or the headteacher. - Pupils should not take part in any kind of bullying and should watch out for signs of bullying among their peers.
+- All adults in school have a duty to challenge bullying (including HBT bullying and language) report bullying as soon as possible to the class teacher/headteacher, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying. - The headteacher has overall responsibility for ensuring that the antibullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and wellbeing of everyone. - Parents/carers have a responsibility to look out for signs of bullying (e.g. distress, feigning illness, lack of concentration).
+Parents and carers should support their child to report the bullying. - Parents/carers should report bullying to the school either by phone, email or in person to either the class teacher or the headteacher. - Pupils should not take part in any kind of bullying and should watch out for signs of bullying among their peers.
 Pupils should never be bystanders to incidents of bullying- they should offer support to the victim and encourage them to report it.